Jaacky/sorcery-wiki/User-Activation.md

 In this tutorial we will build upon the app created at [[Simple Password Authentication]] so make sure you understand it.

-First And some db fields:
+First add some db fields:
     rails g migration AddActivationToUsers

 ```ruby